Edinburgh from Arthur’s Seat. Castle to the left, St Giles the ’rounded’ spire in the middle, and Salisbury Crags to the right

 Improving the cider before Christmas

 Britain is by far the largest Cider drinking nation, drinking 32% of the global total.
 South Africa is second at 15%.
 One of the reasons is that Britain does not have the climate for mass wine making, while it has an excellent climate for growing apples, particularly in the West Country.
-But other counties also produce it including: Somerset, Devon, Dorset, Herefordshire, Worcestershire, Gloucester, Kent, Sussex, Suffolk, Norfolk and Cider has expanded into other counties such as Buckinghamshire and Cheshire.
+But other counties also produce it including: Somerset, Devon, Dorset, Herefordshire, Worcestershire, Gloucester, Kent, Sussex, Suffolk, Norfolk, and Cider has expanded into other counties such as Buckinghamshire and Cheshire.

-As Cider makes approach Christmas, they will be worrying about their Cider is doing.
-And old trick if your cider was a bit off was to add half a peck of wheat to restart the fermentation to make it more mild and gentle.
-Use Mustard or two or three rotten apples to clear the cider.
+As Cider makers approach Christmas, they will be worrying what their Cider is doing.
+If the cider was a bit off, an old trick was to add half a peck of wheat to restart the fermentation.
+This would make it more mild and gentle.
+Also, adding mustard or two or three rotten apples could clear the cider.

 Although it’s all a little Thomas Hardy, Cider expert Gabe Cook provides instruction here in how to make cider from your own cider tree without investing in a huge fruit press.
 To buy small cider presses and cider making kits click here.

-First Published on December 5th 2022, revised and republished on December 5th 2023 ans 2024
+First Published on December 5th 2022, revised and republished on December 5th 2023, 2024 and 2025

 The Venerable Bede tells us that King Lucius converted to Christianity in around 180AD.
 He says that the King asked Pope Eleutherius to send teachers to instruct him.
 The Venerable Bede (died 735 AD) got this from the Liber Pontificalis of c 590.
 There is also a tradition that St Peter’s Cornhill in London was set up by King Lucius, and that St Peter’s is the oldest Church in London.

-13th Pope
+13th Pope Eleutherius

 What to make of this?
 Bede is considered to be a reliable historian and got his information, in this case, from the Vatican.
-But the tradition has been written off as a legend.
-Indeed, there are questions to be answered, but there is, arguably, more to it than a legend but, unfortunately, not enough to make it an established fact.
+Pope Eleutherius is held to be a real Pope.
+He reigned at the right time, from perhaps as early as c.
+171, and to his death which may be as late as AD 193.
+(Wikipedia).
+But the tradition of Lucius has been written off as a legend.

+But to my mind there are questions that need asking.
 Not the least of the questions to ask about the veracity of this legend is: ‘What does it mean to be called the King of Britain in the middle of the Roman occupation?’

-As to the early origin of St Peters, archaeologists dismissed the tradition as St Peter’s is built over the Roman Forum and so how can it have been the site of a Christian Church?
+As to the early origin of St Peters Church, archaeologists dismissed the tradition of a Roman St Peters Church because it is built over the Roman Forum.
+So how can it have been the site of a Christian Church?

 St. Peter’s seen from Cornhill in a rarely seen view as there is normally a building in the way.
-(Author’s copyright)
+(Photo K Flude)

-But the balance of possibilities, arguably, changed in the 1980s, when archaeologists led by Gustav Milne showed that the Basilica of the Forum was pulled down in about 300AD.
-So from being practically an impossibility, there is now a possibility that this became the site of a Roman Church.
-We know London sent at least one Bishop to Constantine the Great’s Council of Arles in 314AD, so a Christian community in London must have predated this time.
-There must have been Churches.
-And a site, here, at the prestigious centre of the Capital of Londinium, makes a lot of sense.
+We know London sent at least one Bishop to Constantine the Great’s Council of Arles in AD 314.
+So a Christian community in London must have predated this time.
+There must have been Churches, here.
+And a site at the prestigious centre of the Capital of Londinium, makes a lot of sense.
 There are, in fact, three Churches on the site of the Roman Forum: St Peters, St Michael and St Edmund the Martyr.

-In AD306, Constantine was acclaimed Emperor on the death of his Father, Constantius Chlorus whose wife was Helena, a Christian.
+In AD 306, Constantine was acclaimed Emperor on the death of his Father, Constantius Chlorus.
+Constantius’s wife was Helena, a Christian.
 He and his mother were in York when his father died.
-He was recognised as Caesar, (but not Augustus) by Emperor Galerius and ruled the province for a while before moving to Trier, then Rome, where he accepted the Christian God’s help in becoming the ruler of Rome (after the Battle of Milvian Bridge).
-This might give a context for the demolition of the Basilica and its replacement by a Church.
-There is, however, no archaeological evidence for St Peters being Roman in origin other than the demolition of the Basilica and the legends, and nor is there any evidence of the Basilica being turned into a Church as early as the 2nd Century.
+He was recognised as Caesar, (but not Augustus) by Emperor Galerius and ruled the province for a while.
+Then he moved to Trier, then moved on Rome, where he accepted the Christian God’s help to win the Battle of Milvian Bridge.
+This led him to supreme power in the Roman Empire.
+And might give a context for the demolished Basilica to be replaced by a Church.

 Where does that leave King Lucius?
 There are well attested Christian traditions that Britain was an early convert to Christianity.
 (The following quotes are from my book ‘In Their Own Words – A Literary Companion To The Origins Of London‘ D A Horizons, 2009 by Kevin Flude and available here.)